Kalevala: Elias Lönnrot

 Elias Lönnrot (9 April 1802 – 19 March 1884) was a physician, botanist, linguist, and poet.
 At the time he was compiling the Kalevala he was the district health officer based in Kajaani responsible for the whole Kainuu region in the eastern part of what was then the Grand Duchy of Finland.
 He was the son of Fredrik Johan Lönnrot, a tailor, and Ulrika Lönnrot; he was born in the village of Sammatti, Uusimaa.

 At the age of 21, he entered the Imperial Academy of Turku and obtained a master's degree in 1826.
 His thesis was entitled De Vainamoine priscorum fennorum numine (Väinämöinen, a Divinity of the Ancient Finns).
 The monograph's second volume was destroyed in the Great Fire of Turku the same year.

 In the spring of 1828, he set out with the aim of collecting folk songs and poetry.
 Rather than continue this work, though, he decided to complete his studies and entered Imperial Alexander University in Helsinki to study medicine.
 He earned a master's degree in 1832.
 In January 1833, he started as the district health officer of Kainuu and began his work on collecting poetry and compiling the Kalevala.
-Throughout his career Lönnrot made a total of eleven field trips within a period of fifteen years.
+During his career, Lönnrot made a total of eleven field trips within a period of fifteen years.

 Prior to the publication of the Kalevala, Elias Lönnrot compiled several related works, including the three-part Kantele (1829–1831), the Old Kalevala (1835) and the Kanteletar (1840).

 Lönnrot's field trips and endeavours helped him to compile the Kalevala, and brought considerable enjoyment to the people he visited; he would spend much time retelling what he had collected as well as learning new poems.